- "Butter-Fly", the very first opening. Also, its memorial theme, which features all the cast singing along.

 - This compilation of versions of the song from around the world is absolutely glorious.

 - This 8-girl vocal cover is adorable and amazingly well-sung.
-The perfect harmony these girls acheive in this song is simply awe-inspiring.
+The perfect harmony these girls achieve in this song is simply awe-inspiring.

 - The English opening theme for Digimon Adventure is also a rather awesome song.
 Whereas "Butterfly" gave the show an adventurous feel, the English theme gave an epic feel to the show.—The singer(s): "Digimon, Digital Monsters, Digimon are the CHAMPIONS!"